 Along the way, you are expected to make mistakes.
 Mistakes are a very valuable part of building a business if you learn from them.
 You should use your mistakes to your advantage.
 As online business owners, here are some of the common mistakes we make, and hopefully learn something every time we commit them.

-Perhaps the main reason we ventured into online business is the fact that someone managed to convince us, and promised that we can make money even when we are sleeping or on vacation.
-While that is a possibility, such situation is predicated with the usual diligence we do.
-With a wrong perception on how online business is run, it’s not surprising to expect low visitor traffic, let alone engagement and sales.
+Perhaps the main reason we ventured into online business is the fact that someone managed to convince us, and promise that we can make money even when we are sleeping or on vacation.
+While that is a possibility, such a situation is predicated on the usual diligence we do.
+With a wrong perception of how online business is run, it’s not surprising to expect low visitor traffic, let alone engagement and sales.
 As a result, we can get demotivated and give up the business.

 Let us ask ourselves: